Home » breads, dairy, vegetarian

 However when Janice (the reader) described the Trini hot cross buns of her youth as ‘yellow’ I instantly thought of the golden yellow sugar buns that are standard in all Trini bakeries.
 If these were the basis for a Trini hot cross bun I was more than willing to give them a shot!
 I decided to look through the various local newspaper recipe booklets that my mother has held on to through the years for hot cross bun recipes and, fortunately, one of them was actually an Easter one!

-Using the recipe in that supplement and a recipe in the Naparima Girls’ High School Cookbook, as well as my many ‘tastings’ of sugar buns, I finally arrived at the following.
-I left mine as normal ’sugar buns’ but feel free to use the instructions and additional recipe ingredients to add the traditional cross-shaped decorations.
+Using the recipe in that supplement and a recipe in the Naparima Girls High School Cookbook, as well as my many ‘tastings’ of sugar buns, I finally arrived at the following.
+I left mine as normal ‘sugar buns’ but feel free to use the instructions and additional recipe ingredients to add the traditional cross-shaped decorations.
 LIght and fluffy with a thin ultra-sweet crust, my mother and I enjoyed them immensely.
-Mom even said they tasted better than Linda’s (a large bakery chain)! :shock: I hope Janice (and you) will like them too :)
+Several people have told me that they taste better than Linda’s (a large bakery chain) including a reader Gina ! 😯 I hope that you will like them too 🙂

 Trinidad Sugar Buns/Hot Cross Buns